Humpback Whale Research

 - Learn from experienced marine biologists and scientists and assist with their ongoing research projects;

-- Have countless unforgettable encounters with enormous ocean giants;
+- Have unforgettable encounters with enormous ocean giants;

 - Learn new research techniques and work alongside marine scientists;